OpenEvalProject/evals/manuscripts/elife-83135/v2/manuscript.md

 ![Figure 2.](https://cdn.elifesciences.org/articles/83135/elife-83135-fig2-v2.jpg)

-**Figure 2.:** Trypanosoma brucei.(A) A region of Chromosome 2 is shown with ChIP-seq reads mapped for the indicated proteins.
+**Figure 2.:** (A) A region of Chromosome 2 is shown with ChIP-seq reads mapped for the indicated proteins.
 A single replicate is shown for each protein.
 ChIP-seq performed in wild-type cells lacking any tagged protein (untagged) was included as a negative control.
 Tracks are scaled separately as fragments per million (the exact value is indicated in the top-right corner of each track).
 The positions of single and double transcription start regions (sTSRs and dTSRs) are shown below with arrows indicating the direction of transcription.
 ChIP-seq data for CRD1, SET27, and the untagged parental cell line are reproduced from Figure 2A by Staneva et al., 2021.
 (B) Enrichment profiles for SPARC components.
 CRD1 is used as a reference because it has the most prominent peaks at TSRs.
 The metagene plots (top) show normalized read density around all CRD1 peak summits, with each replicate plotted separately.
 The heatmaps (bottom) show protein density around 177 individual CRD1 peaks.
 Each heatmap shows the average of at least two replicates.
 CRD1 and SET27 metagene plots and heatmaps are reproduced from Figure 2C by Staneva et al., 2021.

-## PF T. brucei cells also contain SPARC
+### PF T. brucei cells also contain SPARC

 To determine if SPARC exists with a similar composition in the distinct insect stage of the T. brucei life cycle, we YFP-tagged SET27, CRD1, and JBP2 at their endogenous loci in PF parasites.
 In PF cells, JBP2 was predominantly cytoplasmic, whereas SET27 was strongly enriched in the nucleus.
 This contrasts with BF cells, where SET27 and JBP2 were detected in both the nucleus and cytoplasm (Figure 1—figure supplement 1B).
 CRD1 localized to the nucleus in both developmental forms of T. brucei.